thiblahute/meson-website/Gnome-module.md

 ## compile_schemas

 When called, this method will compile the gschemas in the current directory.
+Note that this is not for installing schemas and is only useful when running the application locally for example during tests.

 ## gdbus_codegen